 Want the lowest possible price on your Vasculera prescription?
-Enter your info below:Please enter a valid email address.
+Enter your email for details:

-Chronic Venous Disease (CVD) is a chronic, progressive disease of the veins that can lead to a variety of health issues such as leg edema (fluid retention), varicose veins, leg ulcers, stasis dermatitis (skin disease leading to ulcers), hemorrhoids, and life-threatening deep vein thrombosis (DVT).
+Chronic Venous Disease (CVD) is a chronic, progressive disease of the veins that can lead to a variety of health issues such as leg edema (fluid retention), varicose veins, leg ulcers, stasis dermatitis (skin disease leading to ulcers) and hemorrhoids.

-Vasculera is a prescription medical food containing highly-purified diosmin, a flavonoid isolated from hesperidin found in citrus that restores the body’s microcirculatory balance.
-You would need to eat approximately 140 oranges a day (rind included) to consume the equivalent amount of diosmin packed into a single, easy-to-swallow Vasculera tablet.
+Vasculera is a prescription medical food containing highly-purified diosmin or micronized purified flavonoid fraction (MPFF), a flavonoid isolated from hesperidin found in citrus that restores the body’s microcirculatory balance.
+You would need to eat approximately 140 oranges a day (rind included) to consume the equivalent amount of diosmin packed into one, easy-to-swallow Vasculera tablet.

-Diosmin, the primary ingredient in Vasculera, has been used globally for more than 20 years and recommended in clinical-practice guidelines, supported by a body of evidence and world-renowned vascular experts.
-More than 50 published and peer-reviewed clinical studies show that diosmin is effective and safe in managing CVD.
-Vasculera has earned the highest standard of safety at the FDA: the ingredients have been designated “Generally Recognized as Safe” (GRAS).
+Diosmin (MPFF), the primary ingredient in Vasculera, has been used globally for more than 20 years and recommended in clinical-practice guidelines, supported by a body of evidence and world-renowned vascular experts.
+More than 50 published and peer-reviewed clinical studies show that diosmin is effective and safe.
+Vasculera has earned the highest standard of safety: the ingredients have been designated “Generally Recognized as Safe” (GRAS).

 Vasculera’s proprietary formula combines disosmin with alka-4 complex (diosmiplex).
-Alka-4 complex counters venous acidosis (acidity in the blood), which can cause further destruction of the veins.
+Alka-4 complex counters venous acidosis (acidity in the blood), which can lead to further destruction of the veins.

 Vasculera is dispensed by prescription and is to be used under a physician's supervision.